1. Previous: Chapter 3

 • “What does it do?”

-A circle object answers questions like:
+A circle object answers questions like these.

 • “What is the radius of this particular circle?”